-The ADSP-21261 contains one megabit of internal SRAM and three megabits of internal mask-programmable ROM.
-Each block can be configured for different combinations of code and data storage (see memory map, Figure 3).
+The ADSP-21262 and ADSP-21266 contain two megabits of internal SRAM and four megabits of internal mask-programmable ROM.
+The ADSP-21261 contain one megabit of internal SRAM and three megabits of internal mask-programmable ROM.
+Each block can be configured for different combinations of code and data storage (see memory maps, Table 4 and Table 5).
 Each memory block is dual-ported for single-cycle, independent accesses by the core processor and I/O processor.
 The dual-ported memory, in combination with three separate on-chip buses, allows two data transfers from the core and one from the I/O processor, in a single cycle.